lilKriT/Web-Design-Fundamentals/README.md

 ## Wireframe

 A very basic design on the website.
 Usually doesn't contain style elements like text alignment, images, colors, fonts...

+## Color Palette

+Primary Color -> Secondary Color -> Gradient -> Neutrals -> Contextual

+### Primary:

+Start with a single color (might be clients choice or something with existing assets, or color psychology) Go to adobe color.
+Pick a harmony and use the chosen colors.
+Have a Page called "Assets" in Figma.
+Store the colors in circles, and use "styles" feature to call colors "primary" etc.
+Create a gradient if you need to.

+### Neutrals:

+Don't use pure black, even for text.
+Just use very dark gray.
+You can use your primary color and mix it with gray.
+Then make the same color, but 75%, 50%, 25%, 10% and 5%.
+Call them Black 100, Black 75...

+### Contextual:

+Aka an error color.
+Usually some kind of red.